whad-team/whad-client/doc/source/started.rst

 A connector is some kind of wrapper that will drive a specific device in order to perform one or more specific actions.
-As an example, we are going to connect to a BLE device using a dedicated connector, :class:`whad.domain.ble.connector.central.Central`.
+As an example, we are going to connect to a BLE device using a dedicated connector, :class:`whad.ble.connector.central.Central`.

 First, we need to create a :class:`UartDevice` object and pass it to our connector:

 .. code-block:: python

     from whad import UartDevice
-    from whad.domain.ble import Central
+    from whad.ble import Central

     central = Central(UartDevice('/dev/ttyUSB0'))